 Welcome!
-I am a PhD candidate in the Sustainable Development program at Columbia University’s School of International and Public Affairs and at the Climate School.
+I am a PhD candidate in the Sustainable Development program at Columbia University’s School of International and Public Affairs.

-Before starting my PhD, I worked as a consultant at the World Bank in the Global Facility for Disaster Reduction and Recovery and as a research assistant at the Potsdam Institute for Climate Impact Research.
-At both institutions my research was focused on the intersection of development economics and natural disaster impacts—areas that still interest me.
+Before starting my PhD, I worked as a consultant at the World Bank’s Global Facility for Disaster Reduction and Recovery and as a research assistant at the Potsdam Institute for Climate Impact Research, where I focused on the intersection of development economics and natural disaster impacts—areas that still interest me.

 I received my BSc in Economics from Freie Universität Berlin, hold an MSc in Statistics from Imperial College London, and a Masters in International Trade, Finance, and Development from the Barcelona School of Economics.